qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/authentication.rst

   Take into account that not all QGIS data providers are integrated with the Authentication infrastructure.
 Each authentication method, derived from the base class :class:`QgsAuthMethod <qgis.core.QgsAuthMethod>` and support a different set of Providers.
-For example :meth:`certIdentity ()
+For example the :meth:`certIdentity ()
   <qgis.core.QgsAuthManager.certIdentity>` method supports the following list
   of providers: